Donkey Kong Country: Reception

 Reviewers praised the gameplay for its variety and depth; Entertainment Weekly appreciated that it did not build upon the original arcade game's design.
 Total! described Donkey Kong Country as addictive, accessible and exciting, with humour, imagination, puzzles and secrets, that proved there was still potential in the platform game genre.
 EGM and GameFan wrote that the game was lengthy and offered plenty of technique, and GamePro commended the replay value that searching for bonus stages provided.
 EGM and GamePro found searching for bonus stages was challenging, though GamePro said it was easy to "breeze through the game" without them and criticised the boss fights as simplistic.
+The four reviewers in Famitsu complimented the gameplay, with one reivewer, Hirokazu Hamamura; finding it too difficult.

 Critics frequently compared Donkey Kong Country to the Super Mario series, particularly Super Mario World (1990).
 Some considered Donkey Kong Country an improvement upon the Mario formula.
 GameFan said it would be a worthy successor to Super Mario World even without the graphics and Total! wrote that it took Mario's best elements, increased the speed, and presented them better.
 Next Generation felt the gameplay, though good, did not meet the standards of previous SNES games such as the Mario and Legend of Zelda series and prevented it from being a "typical Nintendo blockbuster".
 CVG wrote that Donkey Kong Country was the only SNES game that matched Super Mario World, but that it would be a conventional platformer without its graphics.
 It warned that experienced players may find the game, designed for a broad audience, unoriginal.